alex11818/unicellar/README.md

 (worked fine with Python 3.5/3.7/3.8)

 Unicellar is built on numpy, scipy, pandas, matplotlib, and plotly.
-So there are no any exotic/esoteric dependencies, and you are likely to have already have met all the requirements.
+So there are no exotic/esoteric dependencies, and you are almost certain to meet all the requirements.
-Nevertheless, you may create a test environments in Anaconda package manager by running:
+Nevertheless, you may create a test environment in Anaconda package manager by:
 ```
 conda create -n uTest python=3.8
 conda activate -n uTest